awslabs/sagemaker-debugger/README.md

 ---

 ## SageMaker Debugger in Action
 - Through the model pruning process using Debugger and `smdebug`, you can iteratively identify the importance of weights and cut neurons below a threshold you define.
 This process allows you to train the model with significantly fewer neurons, which means a lighter, more efficient, faster, and cheaper model without compromising accuracy.
 The following accuracy versus the number of parameters graph is produced in Studio.
-It shows that the model accuracy started from 12 million parameters (the data point moves from right to left along with the pruning process), improved during the first few pruning iterations, kept the quality of accuracy until it cut the number of parameters down to 6 million, and start sacrificing the accuracy afterwards.
+It shows that the model accuracy started from about 0.9 with 12 million parameters (the data point moves from right to left along with the pruning process), improved during the first few pruning iterations, kept the quality of accuracy until it cut the number of parameters down to 6 million, and start sacrificing the accuracy afterwards.

 ![Debugger Iterative Model Pruning using ResNet](docs/resources/results_resnet.png?raw=true) Debugger provides you tools to access such training process and have a complete control over your model.
 See [Using SageMaker Debugger and SageMaker Experiments for iterative model pruning](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/pytorch_iterative_model_pruning/iterative_model_pruning_resnet.ipynb) notebook for the full example and more information.

 - Use Debugger with XGBoost in SageMaker Studio to save feature importance values and plot them in a notebook during training. ![Debugger XGBoost Visualization Example](docs/resources/xgboost_feature_importance.png?raw=true)

 - Use Debugger with TensorFlow in SageMaker Studio to run built-in rules and visualize the loss. ![Debugger TensorFlow Visualization Example](docs/resources/tensorflow_rules_loss.png?raw=true)

 ---